hanabi/hanabi.github.io/other-conventions/Empty_Clues.md

 * [Floris van Doorn](https://github.com/fpvandoorn/) created a convention framework called Hat-Guessing in June 2016.
 This framework is entirely separate from the Hyphen-ated convention framework and is covered in a [separate document](https://github.com/Zamiell/hanabi-conventions/blob/master/Hat_Guessing.md).
 * In most Hanabi convention frameworks (including the Hyphen-ated framework), one clue causes one action to take place.
 In Hat-Guessing, multiple actions can be encoded into one clue by using [modular arithmetic](https://en.wikipedia.org/wiki/Modular_arithmetic).
 This can be extremely efficient.
 * Separate from Hat-Guessing, it is also possible to play with a Hat-Guessing-like extension tacked on to the existing Hyphen-ated convention framework.
-* If empty clues are legal, then they can be used as a means to encode multiple actions for the entire team in a manner identical to how Hat-Guessing works.
+* If *Empty Clues* are legal, then they can be used as a means to encode multiple actions for the entire team in a manner identical to how Hat-Guessing works.
-* When an empty clue is given, players are told to blind-play a certain card in their hand.
+* When an *Empty Clue* is given, players are told to blind-play a certain card in their hand.
 * Thus:
-  * In a 3-player game, it is possible to give an empty clue as a 2-for-1.
+  * In a 3-player game, it is possible to give an *Empty Clue* as a 2-for-1.
-  * In a 4-player game, it is possible to give an empty clue as a 2-for-1 or a 3-for-1.
+  * In a 4-player game, it is possible to give an *Empty Clue* as a 2-for-1 or a 3-for-1.
-  * In a 5-player game, it is possible to give an empty clue as a 2-for-1, a 3-for-1, or a 4-for-1.
+  * In a 5-player game, it is possible to give an *Empty Clue* as a 2-for-1, a 3-for-1, or a 4-for-1.
 * Like Hat Guessing, players should generally blind-play their cards immediately, so that other players can figure out what their action is.
 (Since players can have duplicate cards in their hand, they cannot necessarily know for sure what action was assigned to a player who choses to defer.)
 With that said, the last player in a sequence can always defer to do something else, because no-one else's action depends on them.
 * Unlike Hat-Guessing, it does not matter which player recieves a clue.
-If it is possible to give the empty clue to more than one player, then the clue should be given to player that would benefit the most from the negative information.
+If it is possible to give the *Empty Clue* to more than one player, then the clue should be given to player that would benefit the most from the negative information.

 ### Example